ACEsuit/ACEpotentials.jl/docs/src/index.md

 CurrentModule = ACE1pack
 ```

-# ACE1 and ACE1pack User Documentation
+# ACE1 and ACE1pack Documentation

-`ACE1` is a Julia package for parameterising interatomic potentials in terms of the atomic cluster expansion, i.e., body-ordered invariant polynomials. `ACE1pack.jl` provides a user-oriented and compatibility layer.
+`ACE1.jl` is a Julia package for parameterising interatomic potentials in terms of the atomic cluster expansion, i.e., body-ordered invariant polynomials. `ACE1pack.jl` provides a user-oriented and compatibility layer.
 These pages document `ACE1pack` and to some limited extent also the packages it depend on.

 ### Three Ways to Work with `ACE1.jl`